survivejs/react-book/loading-assets.md

 ```

 ## Using inline styles instead of stylesheets

-With "React Native" you do not use stylesheets at all, you only use the *style-attribute*.
+With native React.js you do not use stylesheets at all, you only use the *style-attribute*.
 By defining your CSS as objects.
 Depending on your project, you might consider this as your CSS strategy.

 *app/components/MyComponent.jsx*

 ```javascript
 import React from 'react';